logikon-ai/awesome-deliberative-prompting/README.md

 # Awesome Deliberative Prompting [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

+> [!NOTE]
+> _Deliberative prompting_, _chain-of-thought_, _self-reflection_ and _thinking_ have become mainstream techniques in AI.
+This archived opinionated reading lists documents the journey the community has taken to achieve this feat in less than 4 years, from the beginnings in 2021 to January 2025, when Deepseek R1 has been released.
+Thanks for following.

 **How to ask Large Language Models (LLMs) to produce reliable reasoning and make reason-responsive decisions.**

 > **deliberation**, n.